List of heads of state of Afghanistan: Timeline

-This is a graphical lifespan timeline of the heads of state of Afghanistan from 1880.
+This is a graphical timeline of the heads of state of Afghanistan from 1880.
 They are listed in order of first assuming office.

 The following chart lists heads of state by lifespan (living heads of state on the green line), with the years outside of their tenure in beige.
 Heads of state with an unknown birth date or death date are shown with only their tenure or their earlier or later life.

 The following chart shows heads of state by their age (living heads of state in green), with the years of their tenure in blue.
 Heads of state with an unknown birth or death date are excluded.
 The vertical black line at 40 years indicates the minimum age to be president during the existence of the Islamic Republic of Afghanistan.